gseridon/LumiMonitor/README.md

 If all is working well, the sensor should be actively reading the temperature and humidity of its surroundings and updating these values every second on the screen.

 <img src="https://github.com/gseridon/LumiMonitor/blob/master/Images/CodeTest.jpg">

+This whole section should take around an hour, with variance depending on the speed of download.

 -----